 This is way over simplified, but if you’re confused, think of it this way: online stores are paying Ebates to advertise on Ebates.com, then, Ebates splits this money with you.

 How do I use Ebates?

 I’ve been an Ebates member since 2011, and I’ve done quite well.
-I doubt you guys will have the same kind of success I’ve had, but you can still make a lot of free money.
+I doubt you”ll have the same kind of success I’ve had, but you can still earn a lot of free money.
 Most of my cash back came from buying web hosting accounts ($30 cash back from each) and other large items.

-Here’s the PayPal payment from my biggest month:
+Here’s the PayPal payment from my biggest quarter: